Table of Contents

 Rib fracture and flail chest: Rib fractures are commonly seen in patients who have sustained a blunt trauma to the chest.
 A flail chest is defined as at least two fractures per rib in two adjacent ribs which would produce a free segment.

-Pulmonary contusion: Blunt chest trauma might result in a lung contusion.
-Blood gets accumulated in a small part of a lung lobe, in the whole lobe, or might involve more than one lobe.
-A patient with rib fractures should be investigated properly to exclude pulmonary contusions.
+Pulmonary contusion: Blunt chest trauma may result in a lung contusion, in which blood accumulates in a small part of a lung lobe, in the whole lobe, or even across multiple lobes.
+A patient with rib fractures should be investigated properly to exclude the possibility of pulmonary contusions.
 When we say investigated properly, we are referring to ordering a non-contrast chest computed tomography scan.

 Epidemiology of Thoracic Traumatic Injuries

 The estimated incidence of rib fractures in the United States was reported to be around 346 per 100,000 population in those aged 50 years or older.
-The incidence in other age groups is largely unknown most likely because of an under-reporting issue.
+The incidence in other age groups is largely unknown, most likely because of issues with under-reporting.

 Etiology of Thoracic Traumatic Injuries

-Motor vehicle accidents are the most common cause of thoracic traumatic injuries.
-Gun-shots and stabbing-are among the most common causes of penetrating thoracic traumatic injuries.
+Motor-vehicle accidents are the most common cause of thoracic traumatic injuries.
+Gunshots and stabbings are among the most common causes of penetrating thoracic traumatic injuries.

-The most common cause of traumatic pneumothorax is lung laceration.
-Lung laceration, on the other hand, is usually the result of a traumatic rib fracture.
-Lung lacerations are also seen in patients who sustain a penetrating chest injury.
+The single most common cause of traumatic pneumothorax, however, is lung laceration.
+Lung lacerations are usually the result of a traumatic rib fracture; however, they can also be seen in patients who sustain a penetrating chest injury.

-Rib fractures are more common after blunt trauma to the chest.
-Falling down might cause a rib fracture, however, this is unlikely to happen in a healthy young individual.
-Because of osteoporosis, the elderly are at an increased risk of developing rib fractures after falling down.
+Rib fractures are more common after a blunt trauma to the chest.
+For instance, falling may cause rib fractures.
+While this is unlikely in healthy young individuals, due to higher rates of osteoporosis, elderly people are at an increased risk of developing rib fractures after falling down.